Hot Jupiters are Inflated Primarily by Shallow Heating: Hierarchical Bayesian Inference

-We perform individual interior structure retrievals on all of the planets in our sample for which our grid of models is suitable: 0.1~M$_{\text{Jup}} < M^i_{\text{obs}}<4~$M$_{\text{Jup}}$, 0.5 M$_{\odot} < M^i_{\ast \text{obs}}<2~$M$_{\odot}$, and $-0.75 < \text{[Fe/H]}^i_{\text{0}}<0.5$.
-These resulting posterior distributions are often non-Gaussian, so to facilitate convergence we utilize a two-step MCMC process.
+We perform individual interior structure retrievals on all of the planets in our sample for which our model is suitable: 0.1~M$_{\text{Jup}} < M^i_{\text{obs}}<4~$M$_{\text{Jup}}$, 0.5 M$_{\odot} < M^i_{\ast \text{obs}}<2~$M$_{\odot}$, and $-0.75 < \text{[Fe/H]}^i_{\text{0}}<0.5$, totaling 273.
+Though we compute our model for each iteration, underlying it is a static model grid with the following parameter ranges and resolutions: \begin{enumerate} \item $M^i$, with 114 steps between 1.0050608060184631 and 9534.844001949032 M$_\oplus$; \item $Z^i$, with 21 steps between 0 and 0.9999; \item $f_{\text{core}}$, the fraction of mass in the core, with 21 steps between 0 and 1; and \item $s_i$, with 225 steps between 5 and 14. \end{enumerate} These resulting posterior distributions are often non-Gaussian, so to facilitate convergence we utilize a two-step MCMC process.
 We first run a shorter 20,000-iteration initial retrieval with a 5000-iteration burn-in to characterize the covariance, and then run a second 250,000-iteration retrieval with a 5000-iteration burn-in and using the covariance of the initial run to set the proposal covariance.
 We apply a thinning factor of 10 to both of these steps, where we only record a sample every 10 iterations.
 In some cases the model fails to converge or otherwise fails to provide plausible results; we exclude these planets from the upper level of the hierarchical model.
 We list the planets in our sample for which we successfully retrieve the interior structure following this methodology in Table \ref{tab:sample}.

 To conduct our the upper level of the hierarchical model, we first convert the individual planet retrieval posteriors into probability densities using a Gaussian KDE.
 These functions are smooth and well approximated by an interpolator over a moderately dense grid.
 We therefore sample the KDE in a 100-by-100 grid evenly spaced in $h^i$ and $\log f_{\text{L}}$ space and interpolate over this grid to evaluate the the upper level of the hierarchical model's likelihood for each planet.
 This speeds up our sampling across hundreds of planet posteriors by several orders of magnitude without any noticeable loss of accuracy.
 We follow the same two-step sampling procedure as with our individual planet retrievals, by this time with 100,000 iterations and a 10,000 iteration burn-in in both our initial and covariance-adjusted sampling runs.